 - WebSocket size (MB)—The maximum size (in megabytes) of a packet that can be passed between the server and client browsers using the WebSocket protocol.
 ArcGIS Notebook Server uses WebSocket to facilitate efficient, secure two-way communication with clients.
 The default value of this property is 16 MB.
 You may need to raise this limit if a particularly large piece of data is being passed by a notebook to the server site.

-- Max containers per node—This property limits the number of containers that can be opened interactively at one time per ArcGIS Notebook Server machine.
+- Max containers per node for interactive containers—This property limits the number of containers that can be opened interactively at one time per ArcGIS Notebook Server machine.
 The default value is 20 containers; after the limit is reached, additional containers cannot be opened.
 Containers that are opened for automated running using the executeNotebook operation have their own limit property and do not count toward this limit.
+See the Max containers per node for automated containers property to manage this limit for automated containers.

 - Idle notebook threshold—This property governs when idle notebooks are closed.
 Notebooks that are open but have been inactive for this amount of time (in minutes) are automatically closed.
 The notebook's kernel is stopped.
 The default is 1440 (24 hours).
 You may want to lower this value if you have many authors and limited server resources.